 Ueda Castle 上田城跡

-Located in the northern Nagano castle town of Ueda is stunning Ueda Castle and its park.
+Located in the eastern Nagano castle town of Ueda is stunning Ueda Castle and its park.
 Filled with history and incredible scenic views, the park and its impressive fortress are worth a visit any time of year.

 - Strolling the grounds with an oyaki dumpling in hand

 - Attending one of the castle's many vibrant seasonal events

 - Discovering the hidden water well, which legend says is connected to a secret tunnel under the castle grounds

 Ueda Castle Park is a 12-minute walk from Ueda Station, making it an easy place to access by foot locally and by train from the neighboring city of Nagano.

 From Nagano, the trip to Ueda Station is 12 minutes on the Hokuriku-Shinkansen.
 Alternatively, you can take the Shinetsu Main Line or Shinano Railway, both of which have direct connectionsn from Nagano in about 45 minutes.
 The trip from Tokyo Station to Ueda is one hour and 30 minutes on the Hokuriku Shinkansen line.

 Take a trip back in time to 16th-century Japan